What to Do After You Play a Bad Gig

-It is important to learn a lesson from every bump in the road in your music career, and a big but frustrating lesson to learn is that sometimes everyone does everything right and it still doesn't work.
+It is important to learn a lesson from every bump in the road in your music career.
+A frustrating lesson to learn is that sometimes everyone does everything right, and it still doesn't work.
 If you couldn't have changed a thing about the show, then rest assured you have a good plan in place for your next gig and keep on moving.

 Do Not Lash Out

-Here's a "what not to do" freebie: Don't lash out at the people involved in the show, even if they really were the cause of the whole debacle.
-Don't take to your website to call out the sound engineer for a poor job.
-Don't start bad mouthing the promoter to anyone who will listen, even if they did a lousy job of promoting the show.
-Don't harass the record stores that didn't put up your posters or the venue manager who left your name out of their ad.
-These things can all be maddening, but you only have two good choices for dealing with them:
+Here's a what not to do freebie: Don't lash out at the people involved in the show, even if they were the cause of the whole debacle.
+Don't take to your website to call out the sound engineer for a poor job; don't start bad mouthing the promoter to anyone who will listen, even if they did a lousy job of promoting the show; and don't harass the record stores that didn't put up your posters or the venue manager who left your name out of their ad.
+These things can all be annoying, but you only have two good choices for dealing with them.

 Your second option—and really the best one if you think someone didn't do their job—is to simply never work with those people again.
 It's as easy as that.
 As for their work with other people, stay out of it.
 "Revenge" might feel good for a short time, but in the end, it's just not worth it.
 Move on to better things.